Frankenstein: The True Story

-Frankenstein: The True Story is a 1973 British made-for-television film loosely based on the 1818 novel Frankenstein; or, The Modern Prometheus by Mary Shelley.
+Frankenstein: The True Story is a 1973 British made-for-television gothic horror science fiction film.
+It is a reinvention of the 1818 novel Frankenstein; or, The Modern Prometheus by Mary Shelley, about a young anatomy student who seeks the secret of life, creating a vengeful creature in the process.
 It was directed by Jack Smight, and the screenplay was written by novelist Christopher Isherwood and his longtime partner Don Bachardy.

 The film stars Leonard Whiting as Victor Frankenstein, Jane Seymour as Prima, David McCallum as Henry Clerval, James Mason as Dr Polidori and Michael Sarrazin as the Creature.
 James Mason's wife Clarissa Kaye-Mason appeared in the film.

 Plot

 After his brother William dies in an accident, newly trained doctor Victor Frankenstein renounces God and starts wishing to be able to revive him.
 Victor starts studying in London and meets Henry Clerval, who discovered how to restore dead matter to life.
 Clerval plans to create a new race of perfect beings from the remains of the dead and persuades Victor to help him.
 They set to work on creating a perfect human, but Clerval dies of a heart attack before the experiment is completed.
 Victor chooses to honour Clerval by giving their creation Clerval's brain.

 Victor brings their experiment to life.
 He introduces his creation into high-class society, but is shocked to find that there was a flaw in the process used to make him, and the creation's flesh is rapidly decaying.
 As he deteriorates further, the Creature discovers his deformed appearance and attempts suicide by jumping into the sea.
 Victor assumes that the Creature is dead.

 The Creature washes up on a beach, unharmed and befriends blind peasant Lacey.
 Lacey introduces his new friend to his granddaughter Agatha and her husband Felix.
 Terrified by the creature's appearance, Felix attacks him.
 In the ensuing struggle, the Creature kills Felix.
 Agatha, fleeing in terror, is struck by a carriage and dies.

 The Creature takes Agatha's body back to the laboratory, intent on asking Victor to revive her.
 Victor, however, has left and the laboratory is now occupied by Dr Polidori, Clerval's former mentor.
 Polidori plans to create another creature.
 Meanwhile, Victor has abandoned his experiments and is now married.
 Polidori blackmails him into assisting with his procedure.

 Polidori claims that he was the one who perfected the reanimation of dead flesh, secrets stolen by Clerval.
 Victor attaches Agatha's head to a new body and they bring to life a female creature, whom Polidori names Prima.